If you want to get married or form a civil partnership in England or Wales you must both give notice at the Register Office.

 When you give your notice of Marriage or Civil Partnership, you should produce:

-- Proof of your Identity or Nationality (Valid Passport, Travel Document or EEA Identity Card)
+- Proof of your Identity or Nationality (Valid Passport or Travel Document)

 British Citizens only, if you do not have a valid passport, you may bring: